What is a Therapy Dog?

 Acme Canine Center’s Therapy Dog Training

-Acme Canine Center partners with Yakima Valley Chapter of Love on a Leash to provide classes that start every 7 weeks.
-Therapy dog training consists of a 3-week program where your dog will receive their Canine Good Citizen Certificate and a 3-week program to prepare you and your dog for the Control Evaluation.
-The final week you and your dog will go out to the community and visit a facility.
+Acme Canine Center partners with Yakima Valley Love On a Leash, a local organization made up of volunteers and their dogs bringing joy to others in the community.
+Classes start every 7 weeks and consist of a 3-week program where your dog will receive their Canine Good Citizen Certificate and a 3-week program to prepare you and your dog for the Control Evaluation.
+In the final week, you and your dog will go out to the community and visit a facility.